jimbaker/socket-reboot/README.md

 ------------

-The next potential issue is that Netty uses a `ThreadPoolGroup` to manage channels (including SSLEngine tasks) and the corresponding event loop.
-Each group is connected with the Bootstrap factory, which manages socket options.
+The next potential issue is that Netty uses a `ThreadPoolGroup` to manage channels (including `SSLEngine` tasks) and the corresponding event loop.
+Each group is connected with the `Bootstrap` factory, which manages socket options.
 So _socket will also instantiate a common `NioThreadPoolGroup` (possibly both worker and boss) for all subsequent operations.

-In general, Jython avoids creating any threads except those that are user creating.
-(The one current exception is the use of `Runtime.addShutdownHook.)
+In general, Jython avoids creating any threads except those that the user creates.
+(The one current exception is the use of `Runtime.addShutdownHook`.)
 This is in part because threads can cause issues with class unloading.

-However, this is straightforward to mitigate. _socket should use `sys.registerCloser(callback)` to register a callback hook that does `group.shutdown()`; note this is a deprecated method, but `shutdownGracefully()` takes too long.
-In general, we should expect code that is using sockets has done some sort of graceful shutdown at the app level and any produced errors will demonstrate where this code has not in fact done so.
+However, this is straightforward to mitigate as seen in the spike.
+At the module level, _socket simply uses `sys.registerCloser(callback)` to register a callback hook that does `group.shutdown()`.
+Although `shutdown` is a deprecated method, `shutdownGracefully()` takes too long.
+Here's why we can use it.
+In general, we should expect code that is using sockets has done its own graceful shutdown *at the app level*.
+Therefore, any produced errors will demonstrate where this code has not in fact done so.
 Given that the thread pool is composed of daemon threads, this is likely not an issue regardless.

-`sys` is equivalent to `PySystemState`; this cleanup is called by both the JVM shutdown hook process as well as `PySystemState.cleanup` and `PythonInterpreter.cleanup`.

-Note that Bootstrap/ServerBootstrap, SSLEngine, and other resources are fairly lightweight, so they can be simply constructed as needed;
-they will be collected as usual.
+Note that `sys` is equivalent to `PySystemState`; this cleanup is called by both the JVM shutdown hook process as well as `PySystemState.cleanup` and `PythonInterpreter.cleanup`.
+In addition, Bootstrap/ServerBootstrap, SSLEngine, and other resources are fairly lightweight, so they can be simply constructed as needed and collected by GC as usual.

 Security manager considerations